ADAPTIVE MANAGEMENT FOR CONSERVATION: Course: Applying The Conservation Standards

 - Recognising the interdependence of nature and culture.

-This course addresses the need for highly skilled professionals in protected area and natural resource conservation.
+This course addresses the need for highly skilled professionals in protected area management and natural resource conservation more broadly.

 The knowledge and practical skills gained are readily implemented and applicable for use in conservation by governments, non-government, private landholders and Indigenous communities.
 The adaptive management approach is applicable to conservation projects and property planning at any scale.